-6. Check the position of the racks in the pinion by making sure both racks seat against the actuator body at the same time and also when the racks are seated against the body, the key ways on the pinion shaft should be facing down toward the table and mounting flanges on the actuator body as shown in figure A-6.
+6. Check the position of the racks in the pinion by making sure both racks seat against the actuator body at the same time and also when the racks are seated against the body, the key ways on the pinion shaft should be facing down toward the table and very slightly back toward the mounting flanges on the actuator body as shown in figure A-6.